TexenJin/ESP32-CAM-ESP-IDF-Live-Streaming-Web-Server/README.md

 The default ist `CONFIG_BOARD_ESP32CAM_AITHINKER` (esp32cam).
 Double check the pins in `camera_pins.h` if needed.

 After the example is uploaded, it should connect to the configured WiFi and open a HTTP server at `http://<ip of your esp32>/`.

+Your board should have PSRAM to interact with a camera.
+Hence, `CONFIG_SPIRAM=y` is on.